 The ComEd Residential Lighting Discounts Program provides incentives to increase the market share of qualified LED directional and specialty bulbs and fixtures sold through retail sales channels.
 The Lighting Discounts Program also provides educational materials to retailers to increase customer awareness and acceptance of energy-efficient lighting technologies and promote proper bulb disposal.

-The primary objectives of the evaluation of the Lighting Discounts Program are to: (1) quantify net savings impacts from the program, (2) identify ways the program can be improved, and (3) ascertain the impact of the significant market shift to LEDs on ComEd residential customers’ lighting purchasing decisions and usage behaviors.
+The primary objective of the evaluation of the Lighting Discounts Program is to quantify net savings impacts from the program.